GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/testing.md

 # Testing

 We have been doing informal testing so far but now we want to make sure that everything is working as expected and that we can catch any issues early on.
-We will add in some unit tests and integration tests to make sure that everything is working as expected.
+We will add in some integration tests to make sure that everything is working as expected.

 As a software engineer, we would write unit tests to ensure that individual components or functions work as expected.
-We will also write integration tests to make sure that different components or modules work together correctly.
-Depending on the company policy you may also write the system and acceptance tests, especially if they do not have a testing team which is common in smaller companies and those following agile methodologies.
+We would also write integration tests to make sure that different components or modules work together correctly.
+Depending on the company policy the software engineer may also write the system and acceptance tests, especially if they do not have a testing team which is common in smaller companies and those following agile methodologies.

 As a test engineer, we would review the requirements and design a set of test scenarios and test cases.
-We will also create a test plan that outlines the scope of testing, the resources required, and the schedule for testing.
-Once we have our test plan in place, we can begin to execute our tests and document any issues or bugs that we find.
+We would also create a test plan that outlines the scope of testing, the resources required, and the schedule for testing.
+Once we had our test plan in place, we would begin to execute our tests and document any issues or bugs that we find.
 These tests would be consider system and user acceptance testing.

 ## Test Scenarios